timyates/groovy-common-extensions/README.md

 Lets you add things I find commonly useful to the Groovy language via the extension system.

-Obviously requires Groovy 2.0.5 (so that the extension system exists)
+Obviously requires at least Groovy 2.0.5 (so that the extension system exists)

 Usage:

-    git clone git://github.com/timyates/groovy-common-extensions.git
-    cd groovy-common-extensions
-    ./gradlew jar
+    @Grab( 'com.bloidonia:groovy-common-extensions:0.4.1' )

-Then include the `build/lib/groovy-common-extensions-0.2.jar` in your classpath when starting groovy and the following methods will be available to you:
+and the following methods will be available to you:

-**Currently a WIP to see how useful I find it...**

 # Current extensions: